-PLIVA, Inc. and Teva Pharmaceutical USA, Inc., ("Generic Defendants") appeal from November 18, 2011 order overruling their preliminary objections in the nature of a demurrer to a master complaint filed by Paul E. Hassett, who was allegedly injured after ingesting metoclopramide.
-The Generic Defendants assert that all of Mr. Hassett's claims against generic manufacturers of metoclopramide, regardless of the legal theory advanced and without consideration of the state law applicable, are failure-to-warn claims.
-They continue that all causes of action are indistinguishable from those held pre-empted by the United States Supreme Court in PLIVA, Inc. v.
-Mensing, 131 S.Ct.
-2567 (2011), and that the trial court erred in not dismissing them.
-After careful review, we reverse in part and affirm in part.
+PLIVA, Inc. and Teva Pharmaceutical USA, Inc., ("Generic Defendants") appeal from the November 18, 2011 order overruling their preliminary objections in the nature of a demurrer to a master complaint filed by Plaintiffs, who are persons allegedly injured after ingesting metoclopramide.
+The Generic Defendants assert that all of Plaintiffs' claims against generic manufacturers of metoclopramide, regardless of the legal thousand claims pending in the Court of Common Pleas of Philadelphia County.
+The preliminary objections were filed to their third amended master long form complaint.